 In September, 2013, work began on a 3-story addition to the Mining Heritage Center.
-The addition will house exhibit space, a new wood and metal shop, and curation and restoration space for improving our collection, and much needed storage space.
+The addition now houses exhibit space, a new wood and metal shop, and curation and restoration space for working on our collections, and much needed storage space.

 The SJCHS collaborates with the Hillside Cemetery to preserve the stories and the dignity of those buried in our cemetery.
 Additionally, the SJCHS works in partnership to stabilize and preserve buildings, such as the Old Hundred Boarding House and other historic structures.

 The SJCHS has received numerous awards from History Colorado and has received two National Honor Awards from the National Trust for Historic Preservation for their work.

 Partnerships and collaborations with Colorado and national historical organizations and private foundations help to fund some of the major renovation projects.
 However, many projects and daily operations are funded by visitor fees, donations and San Juan County Historical Society Membership subscriptions.